Fire, smoke damage, and rugs (San Diego update)

 We have had several major wildfires in San Diego over the past two decades, with clients and friends who lost everything they own to the fires.

 For those who did not lose their homes, there is a large project of having to clean up.
 Many experience heavy smoke and ash, and an acrid odor that gets into every nook and cranny.
 The fine fire particulate gets into HVAC systems and comes through our windows/doors and contributes to odor issues until the particulates are physically cleaned away.

-And it is not just the irritation of the smoke odor.
-These airborne fire particulates can contribute to sore throats and coughing, bloodshot and irritated eyes, nose bleeds and other sinus issues.
+It is not just the irritation of the smoke odor.
+These airborne fire particulates can contribute to sore throats and coughing, irritated eyes, nose bleeds, and other sinus issues.
 People with asthma need to be especially careful outside in this type of pollution.
-Those in the heaviest hit areas likely have to leave their neighborhoods to try to breathe fresh air again.
+Those in the heaviest hit areas likely have to leave their neighborhoods to try to breath fresh air again.

 I live in Ramona, and when we had the devastating 2007 fires in our town, with so many homes lost, that odor was truly horrible.
 Not just ash, but the smell of burnt plastics and metals and every other item you can imagine incinerated.

 Those who did not have direct fire structural damage requiring fire restoration/rebuilding contractors sought out professional cleaning companies to handle it all: air duct cleaning, ceiling and wall cleaning, carpet cleaning, hard floor cleaning, air scrubbers to get the air cleaned, and of course rug cleaning.
 Most insurance companies covered this type of clean up for owners and renters of homes/businesses.